Bertrand Mandico

-Bertrand Mandico is a French experimental film director of short films, medium-length films, experimental essays, and two feature films.
-The Wild Boys, his first feature film, was named the top film of 2018 by Cahiers du cinéma.
+Bertrand Mandico (born 21 March 1971) is a French film director and screenwriter.
+His first feature film, The Wild Boys (2017), was named the top film of 2018 by Cahiers du cinéma.
+He has also written and directed After Blue (2021), and She Is Conann (2023).
 His films are often interested in the body and gender fluidity and incorporate photos and written elements.

+Early life and career

 Born in 1971 in Toulouse, Mandico graduated from the film directing program at the Gobelins school in Paris.

+Mandico has directed short films, medium-length films, experimental essays, and feature films.

 Mandico has an unusual working method.
 He prefers to create the audio for his films in post-production.
 Actors post-synchronize themselves, and the environmental sounds and music are layered on.
 However, he always shoots his images on color film, with no post-production images.
 Background projection and superimposition are done during the shoot.